ebp-nor/GenomeAssembly/workflow/documentation.md

 ## Output

-All generated output will be present in the "results" directory, which will be created in the folder from where you invoke the snakemake command.
+All generated output will be present in the "results" directory, which will be created in the specified input directory speficified in the config file.
 This results directory contains different subdirectories related to the different steps in the assembly:
 - results/pre_assembly: genomescope and smudgeplot output (each in its own subfolder)
 - resulst/assembly: Hifiasm assembly output and corresponding busco results